Life is too short to stay in one place!

-So many of us are just done being a slave to the grind.
+So many of us are done with being a slave to the grind.
 I have a hard time believing life is meant to be drudgery.
 Life is meant to be abundant and full!

-For us, and many others, that means designing a lifestyle that allows us to follow our dreams and do what we love.
-It is so important that we love the work we are doing.
+For us, and many others, that means designing a lifestyle that allows you to follow your dreams and do what you love.
+It is so important that you love the work you are doing.
 And it is so much easier to do that when you are living your passion.

 It takes work, and it isn’t easy, but anything worth doing takes effort.